PritamChakrabortyShuvo/Linux/Linux-Theoretical-Concepts.md

 <div align="center">
   <img src="Images/Redme File Cover.png" alt="Project Logo" width=100% height=30%/>
 </div>

 Welcome! to **Linux Theoretical Concepts** guide.
 This is your go-to guide for mastering Linux concepts and theory.
-Whether you're a beginner or need a quick reference, it offers essential insights to enhance your Linux understanding and usage.
+Whether you're a beginner or need a quick reference it offers essential insights to enhance your Linux understanding and usage.

 # Table of Contents